-You (or someone around you) should call 999 for an ambulance right away if you (or your child) are struggling to breathe and:
+You (or someone you’re with) should call 999 for an ambulance right away if you (or your child) are struggling to breathe and:

-- you can be treated on the way to stop your symptoms getting worse – or, if you are an adult, you might be treated at the scene so you don’t have to go to hospital
+- You can be treated on the way to stop your symptoms getting worse – or, if you are an adult, you may be treated at the scene so you don’t have to go to hospital

-While waiting for the ambulance, whoever is having the asthma attack should try to stay calm and sit upright – don’t lie down.
-If the ambulance is taking more than 15 minutes, take another puff of your reliever inhaler every 30-60 seconds, up to a maximum of ten.
+Whoever is having the asthma attack should try to stay calm and sit upright – don’t lie down.
+If the ambulance is taking more than 15 minutes, take another puff of your reliever inhaler every 30 to 60 seconds, up to a maximum of 10.